 e.
-Set miter indicator on 0° position as shown.
+Set miter indicator on 00 position as shown.

-- 6. Position the rip (guide) fence, spacer board and rear table board behind the front table board as shown. - Install the two table clamps in the holes provided for them at the rear of the saw base, and tighten them securely.
+- Position the rip (guide) fence, spacer board and rear table board behind the front table board as shown. - 7.
+Install the two table clamps in the holes provided for them at the rear of the table mounting support channels, and tighten them securely.

-NOTE: The life of your saw table will be lengthened considerably if you will cover the front table with a fitted piece of 1⁄4 inch plywood.
-This should be tacked in place for easy replacement.
+NOTE: The life of your saw table will be lengthened considerably if you will cover the front table with a fitted piece of 1/4 inch plywood or hardboard.
 Use of such a cover will allow you to do all cutting into the cover, rather than your table top.
+Make and install a new wider fence so it extends 3/4 inch above the top surface of the cover.